spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/customer-success/account-team/index.html.md

 ### Strategic Account Leader (SAL) / Account Executive (AE)
 - Negotiates contracts and price on initial sale and renewals
 - Should have a strategy for prospects and how to close
+- Works with the Solutions Architect (SA) on pre-sales prospects and post-sale upgrades
+- Works with the Customer Success Manager (CSM) on account planning and renewals

 ### Solutions Architect (SA)
 - Should lead discovery calls to find out where and why the prospect is having issues in the SDLC